CrimeIsDown/crimeisdown/README.md

 ## Client-side

-The original project structure and development tool configuration was made possible by the [Yeoman generator for AngularJS with Gulp.js](https://github.com/Swiip/generator-gulp-angular) and has been modified for the purposes of this website.
+The original project structure and development tool configuration was made possible by the [Yeoman generator for web apps with Gulp.js](https://github.com/yeoman/generator-gulp-webapp) and has been modified for the purposes of this website.

 ### Directory structure

     /
-    |-app        # Application goes here (index.html, 404.html)
+    |-app         # Application goes here (index.haml, 404.haml, etc.)
     |---images    # Static images used inside the app
-    |---partials # AngularJS partial templates
-    |---public   # Files to be copied over to the root of /dist
-    |---scripts  # Various JavaScript files to be loaded (mainly AngularJS)
+    |---scripts   # Various JavaScript files to be loaded
-    |-----home   # JavaScript being used on the Home partial view
     |---styles    # SCSS being used in the application, in main.scss for app stylesheets and vendor.scss for vendor stylesheets
+    |---templates # Master templates used by application pages
     |-dist        # Where the files go after being compiled
     |---images    # Compressed versions of images in /app/images
     |---scripts   # Compiled, minified scripts used in application (both original and vendor JS)
     |---styles    # Compiled SCSS from /app/styles
-    |-gulp       # Gulp.js tasks called by the "gulp" command
-    |-test       # JavaScript tests should go here (currently just defaults from Yeoman generator)
+    |-test        # JavaScript tests should go here
-    |---e2e      # Protractor end-to-end tests
-    |---unit     # Karma unit tests
+    |---spec      # Mocha tests

 ### Use Gulp tasks to "compile" the website